qbunt/qbunt.com/content/posts/how-to-freeze-your-credit-file.md

 author = "Jeremy Bunting"
 date = 2017-09-14T05:08:56Z
 description = ""
+draft = true
 image = "/images/2017/09/Credit-Card-Fraud.jpg"
 slug = "how-to-freeze-your-credit-file"
 title = "How to freeze your credit file"

 +++
+**Update:** Keeping the freeze links up to date on this post, I had to use it again recently and a couple were dead

 Because of the Equifax information breach, many people are curious about how they can protect their identity.

 I think many people think _well, the hackers have all my info, I can't do anything, right?_